 What is the typical admission process?

 Clinic operators must keep an entire group of clients on track every day.
 This can only be achieved when everyone works from the same daily schedule.
-This agenda is a good guide to what happens each day and what you'll be involved in.
+This lays out the timetable of events, and what's expected.

 - Is it possible to arrange a pre-admission visit, to look around?
 Is there any charge attached?

-Step 3 - Managing The Budget For Treatment
+Step 3 - What Budget Is Available For Treatment?

 Whilst private clinics offer fast access to specialist help, financing the stay in treatment needs planning.